 Possible Side Effects of Oxaliplatin

 There are a number of things you can do to manage the side effects of oxaliplatin.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-Some of the more common side effects include:
+Some of the more common or important side effects include:

 Peripheral Neuropathy (Numbness or Tingling in the Hands and/or Feet)

 This medication can cause two types of neuropathy, which are caused by damage to nerves.
 The first type tends to occur within 1-2 days of receiving the medication, tends to resolve within 2 weeks, and can reoccur with subsequent doses.
 It can feel like a tingling or numbness (pins & needles) or burning in the hands, feet, area around the mouth, or in the throat.
 This neuropathy can be exacerbated by exposure to cold temperature or cold objects (drinking a cold drink can trigger a feeling of spasm in the throat, or touching a cold steering wheel could cause numbness or tingling of the hands).
 Avoid cold exposure for several days after treatment.
 Drink room temperature fluids and wear gloves and socks in cool weather.